SMTP Test Tool

 Is my SMTP login information secure?

-What does "Connection timed out" mean?
+What does 'Connection timed out' mean?

 This error typically means that our tool couldn't establish a connection to your SMTP server.
-Possible causes include:
+Possible causes include: The server address is incorrect, the server is not responding, the port is blocked by a firewall, or the server is not accessible from the Internet.